laurieodgers/tidycmd/README.md

 ## Usage:
 ```
 from tidycmd import TidyCmd

-# create the object with the first command
-tidyCmd = TidyCmd(['ifconfig'])
-# first pipe
-tidyCmd.appendPipe(['grep', 'eth0'])
-# second pipe
-tidyCmd.appendPipe(['awk', '{ print $5 }'])
-# print out the command as a string
-print(tidyCmd)

-# run the commands
-print(tidyCmd.run())

-# print stdOut
-print(tidyCmd.getStdOut())

-# print stdErr
-print(tidyCmd.getStdErr())

-# exit code
-print(tidyCmd.returnCode)
 ```

-### Version
-1.0.0

-## License
-MIT License

-## Changelog
-### 1.0.0
-- Updated structure for pip submission

-### 0.3.0
-- Changed getStdOut() to trim the last newline from stdout
-- Changed getStdErr() to trim the last newline from stderr
-- Changed run() to return stdout from the end of the PIPE chain, with last newline trimmed

-### 0.2.0
-- Added __str__ function to output a shell compatible command with quoting of blocks which include spaces.

-### 0.1.0
-- Initial commit

-## Contributing
-Contributions are always welcome; if you fix a bug or implement some extra functionality please issue a PR back to https://github.com/laurieodgers/tidycmd

-## Features
-  - Allows for neater code vs large blocks of Popen statements chained together.
-  - No need to fiddle with connecting stdout to stdin for each pipe; the plumbing between processes is performed automatically.
-  - Choose your format to decode stdOut/stdErr to.
-  - str(tidyCmd) will output a string which can be used in a shell for testing.
-This function will also automatically quote any elements which contain spaces.

-### Usage

 The following shell command will retrieve the MAC address of eth0:
 ```